 - Excel can only tag one row as the header row.

 It is not necessarily a fail of the accessibility guidelines if you have subheading rows, but as they cannot be tagged as headers it may make the table confusing – so whenever possible, it is best avoided.
 Sticking to one header row is also good for machine readability as some programming languages cannot interpret subheading rows.

 However, if you have codes in your table such as area codes or dataset identifiers it is better to put these in a subheader row or column.
-Look at the example spreadsheet in the accompanying resources section of this guidance to see how this is done on there.
+Look at the example spreadsheet on the accompanying resources page for this guidance to see how this is done on there.

 - All columns must have text in the header row or Excel will give it a default name when you mark up the table.

 - Header names must be unique – a table can’t have two columns with the same text in the header row.